KenKundert/quantiphy/doc/index.rst

     >>> print(T.render(scale=to_dB))
     -20 dBV

-Finally, :class:`you can also use <UnitConversion>` either the built in conversion or the converters your added to do the conversion simply based on the
+Finally, :class:`you can also use <UnitConversion>` either the built-in converters or the converters you added to do the conversion simply based on the
 units:

 .. code-block:: python